davidkundrats/lipsync-research/README.md

-# Exploring Methodology and Modalities in the Wav2lip Model: A Comprehensive Analysis
+# Exploring Modalities in the Wav2lip Model: A Comprehensive Analysis

 **Goal:** Explore Wav2lip applicability for the generation of lip-synced videos on 2D animations.